GDPR Breach Notification

 A customer may become aware of a breach and wish to contact Microsoft.
 In this case, notify Microsoft Support, which will then interface with engineering teams for more information.

 Azure, Dynamics 365 & Windows Microsoft has a global, 24x7 incident response service that works to mitigate the effects of attacks against Microsoft Azure, Dynamics 365 and Windows diagnostic data processor configuration.

 Detection of Breaches: Since both Microsoft and the customer have security obligations, Azure services employ a shared responsibility model to define security and operational accountabilities.
 Microsoft does not monitor or respond to security incidents within the customer's realm of responsibility.
 Customer incident response may involve collaboration with Azure customer support, given appropriate service contracts.
-Microsoft Azure also offers various services (for example, Azure Security Center) that customers can utilize for developing and managing security incident response.
+Microsoft Azure also offers various services (for example, Microsoft Defender for Cloud) that customers can utilize for developing and managing security incident response.